-This coin purse pattern and tutorial are a follow-up to the Leather and Fabric Handbag tutorial we posted last week.
+This coin purse pattern and tutorial are a follow-up to the Leather and Fabric Handbag tutorial we posted recently.
 While you certainly don't need to make this coin purse pattern from leather –you can use vinyl or almost any fabric– it makes a good first project for those who have never sewn with leather before.

 This tutorial is especially for those of you who are taking the challenge with me to learn more about sewing with leather.
 I think it will be a great addition to our skills.
-Leather is a great material to use to make more attractive gifts as well as items that would be a terrific additions to a market stall.
+Leather is a great material to use to make more attractive gifts as well as items that would be terrific additions to a market stall.
 We will certainly be adding this project to our very popular list about Sewing for profit.
 Projects that are great to make to sell.

-If you bought a whole skin last week, this project will take care of the the edges of the skin that might not be big enough for a whole handbag.
+If you bought a whole skin last week, this project will take care of the edges of the skin that might not be big enough for a whole handbag.
 But as I said before, you can certainly make this coin purse pattern with vinyl, fabric, canvas or with leather as I have done in this tutorial.
 It is a terrific little purse for any age and it will look very good hanging inside or outside your handbag as well.

 - Small enough to hang on the outside of the purse or handbag.